You are here

 And best of all?

 We are excited to share the new facility with visitors!
-Sitting within “arms reach” of the Burke Gilman Trail, curious visitors are encouraged to drop in on open Thursday afternoons from 12:00-4:00 pm, for a brief “tropical respite" and explore our beautiful collections.
+Sitting within “arms reach” of the Burke Gilman Trail.
+We invite you to bring family and friends to drop in on open Wednesday afternoons from 12:00-4:00 pm, or the 2nd & 4th Saturdays of the month, from 10-2:00 PM for a brief “tropical respite" and explore our 4 beautiful collection rooms.

 We need your help welcoming our visitors with Docent led group tours!
-Funds go to support the visitor experience by covering the cost of our incredible docents, who host visitors and show them around our beautiful new greenhouse and share the wonderful stories of our many beloved specimen pants.
+Donations go to support the visitor experience by covering the cost of our incredible docents, who host visitors and show them around our beautiful new greenhouse, sharing the wonderful stories of our many beloved specimen pants.

-Please consider joining our growing community of donors and share in our love for pants!
-Hope to see you soon!
+Please consider joining our growing community of donors, who share in our love of plants, to keep tour incredible docent led tours free of charge.
+We hope to see you soon!

 Our Collection

-Icons of our collecion include the Darwin Orchid (Angraecum sesquipedale), Corpse Flower (Amorphophallus titanum), and Chocolate Tree (Theobroma cacao).
+Icons of our collection include the Darwin Orchid (Angraecum sesquipedale), Corpse Flower (Amorphophallus titanum), and Chocolate Tree (Theobroma cacao).

 The new Life Sciences Complex (LSC).
 This new, modern, and ADA accessible 20,000 sq ft facility will provide state-of-the-art climate controls, security for research projects, and enhanced resources to accommodate the UW's robust plant collection.
 The new UW Biology Greenhouse plays a dynamic role in plant-based research, teaching, and outreach - particularly for our K-12 visitors.
 We look forward to sharing this beautiful new space with you!